How to Sear a Steak

 - Well – 160°, no pink inside

-After you take your steak out of the pan, let it rest on a plate for 5 minutes.
 If you cut into it right away, all the tasty juices will run out onto your plate.
-Resting the steak gives it time for the juices to redistribute throughout, so your steak is nice and juicy.
+Resting the steak gives it time for the juices to redistribute throughout, so your meat is nice and juicy.

-We often eat steak plain, just seasoned with salt and pepper before cooking, but sometimes I add a pat of butter, or I make a compound butter.
-All you have to do is soften salted butter and mix it with herbs, like chopped chives.
+Because we purchase such good quality steaks, we often eat steak plain, just seasoned with salt and pepper before cooking.
+This to me is the best steak, because I can taste the nuances of the beef.
+But sometimes I add a pat of butter, or I make a compound butter.

 - Crispy Smashed Potatoes – Potatoes are the perfect pairing for steak, and these have a nice crispiness